Meet the Economic Development Staff

 She is a member of the Maryland Economic Development Association (MEDA) and the International Economic Development Council (IEDC).
 She is also a 2008 graduate of Leadership Maryland.

-Ms. Robertson-Slagle has over 15 years of experience in business analysis, marketing, grant writing, program management and technical assistance.
-In addition, Ms. Robertson-Slagle has extensive experience in working with new and expanding businesses, cultivating relationships between counties and business community, economic development agencies, and state and regional agencies.
-She is a graduate and current board member of Leadership Southern Maryland.
-She is also a member of the Maryland Economic Development Association, the International Economic Development Council and Northeastern Economic Developers Association.
-She is a former executive board member of the Patuxent Partnership and the Southern Maryland Workforce Investment Board.
+Ms. Robertson-Slagle has over 25 years of experience in government relations, business development, financial analysis, marketing, grant writing, program management, event planning and direct technical business assistance.
+In addition, Ms. Robertson-Slagle has extensive experience in working with new and expanding businesses and cultivating relationships between counties and the business community, economic development agencies, and state and regional agencies.
+She is a 2010 graduate of Leadership Southern Maryland, member of the Maryland Economic Development Association, the International Economic Development Council and Northeastern Economic Developers Association.
+She has served on boards of directors for the Patuxent Partnership, Southern Maryland Workforce Investment Board and Leadership Southern Maryland.

 Mark Volland, marketing and communications specialist, holds a B.A. in journalism and government from University of Maryland University College.
 He is responsible for marketing the county and providing information about county businesses, business services and government initiatives to the public and local, state and national media.
 Mr. Volland has more than 20 years of experience in journalism, publications, marketing and public relations.